 After having crossed Bulgaria in a week, we took a couple of days off in Burgas and then hopped on a ferry to Batumi, Georgia.
 Getting tickets for the ferry was the easy part: Gratsi called the office of the ferry operator and within a minute we had our reservations.
 To make a reservation you can either call or mail the office.
-On the day of departure we just had to collect our boarding passes at customs and get on the boat and pay cash there.
+On the day of departure we just had to collect our boarding passes at customs and get on the boat and pay cash there (or you can pay at the office which is near the port).
 You can pay both in Euros and in Bulgarian Lev.
 A bed in a 4-bed-cabin with private bathroom and shower and three meals per day are included in the price.
+Bicycles ship for free.
 The cooks were very friendly and would even give us more food, when we were still hungry, or they would offer us to cook something else, if we wanted to eat something else.
+Water and tea is available during day and night and with meals you can have tea, coffee and juices.

 Sailing off was the tricky part, or at least for us it was a little challenging.
 Once we entered Burgas, we saw nothing but fog, which was to last for days.
 The sun had accompanied us for weeks and now we had “bad weather”.
 The ferry was supposed to leave on Friday evening, but didn’t leave until late morning on the following day.
 There is a ferry running once per week to Batumi, then to Novorossiysk in Russia and back to Burgas.
 On the official website, though, it is stated that the ferry will first land in Poti (50km north of Batumi) instead of Batumi, which is misleading.
 Despite the delayed departure we arrived punctually in Batumi.